emqx/emqx-docs/en_US/admin/cfg.md

   Path to the file which contains the ACL rules.
   If the file provisioned before starting EMQX node, it can be placed anywhere as long as EMQX has read access to it.
+  That is, EMQX will treat it as read only.

-  In case the rule-set is created from EMQX Dashboard or management API, the file will be placed in `authz` subdirectory inside EMQX's `data_dir`, and the new rules will override all rules from the old config file.
+  In case the rule-set is created or updated from EMQX Dashboard or HTTP API, a new file will be created and placed in `authz` subdirectory inside EMQX's `data_dir`, and the old file will not be used anymore.